termehs/multigraphr/README.md

 the edge multiplicity denotes the number of edges at possible vertex pair sites.

+Note that some of the functions are only practical for small scale multigraphs.

 ## Random multigraph models

 The first model is obtained by random stub matching (RSM) given observed